randreitomas/randreitomas/README.md

 ### BobtheBriefr · [bobthebriefr.vercel.app](https://bobthebriefr.vercel.app/)

 An AI assistant that transforms meeting recordings and documents into concise, structured briefs.
-Currently competing in the [IBM AI Builders Challenge (July 2026)](https://ibm.com/ai) with a two-model LangFlow + IBM Granite + IBM Bob architecture as a technical differentiator.
+Currently competing in the IBM AI Builders Challenge with a two-model LangFlow + IBM Granite + IBM Bob architecture as a technical differentiator.
 Prototype sprint in progress.

 **Stack** · `React` `FastAPI` `Python` `LangFlow` `IBM Granite` `LLMs`